Yankee Stadium Food Options: BIG Sandwiches

 Anyway, here’s just three of the monster food challenges now available in the Bronx:

-BIG Food At Yankee Stadium, Tip #1: The Tape Measure Cheesesteak.
+BIG Yankee Stadium Food Options, Tip #1: The Tape Measure Cheesesteak.
 Jersey Mike’s replaced Carl’s Cheesesteaks in Yankee Stadium, but they still serve Philly-style cheesesteaks with onions, peppers and the ubiquitous Cheez Whiz if you’re looking for Philly authenticity.
 I’ve had one before and was perfectly happy with it, even being a Philly native.